-Bara Brith is a Welsh tea bread that is often eaten spread with butter and enjoyed with a cup of tea.
+Bara Brith, or Welsh tea bread as it’s also known, is often eaten spread with butter and enjoyed with a cup of tea.
 Or coffee.

-Whatever drink you choose, I guarantee you’ll love the flavour of this tea bread.
+Whatever drink you choose, I guarantee you’ll love the flavour of this tea bread recipe.

 I found The Recipe On line after a neighbour baked some for us

 A neighbour of ours baked some Bara Brith and shared a couple of slices with us.

 My husband had both slices.
 Not because he’s greedy you understand.
 He had both slices because the recipe uses butter and an egg.

 I have an allergy to casein in cow’s milk and egg yolk, so anything containing them is off the menu.

 Every REcipe I make excludes or replaces eggs and cow’s milk

 Because of my allergy I replace egg in all recipes with something that does the same job.

 Butter made from cow’s milk is replaced with either goat’s butter or a vegan alternative.